Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week5.md

 Data modelling called single table design is a data modelling technique that stores all related data in a single database table.
 In Dynamodb, we are doing a direct Messaging System in our Cruddur application.
 A list of messages that are a part of a message group are visible to users.
 Data access can be divided into four patterns:

 1. Pattern A for showing messages.
 Users can see a list of messages that belong to a message group.

 2. Pattern B for showing message groups.
 Users can see a list of message groups so they can check the other persons they have been talking to.

 3. Pattern C for creating a new message in a new message group.

-4. Pattern D for creating a new message in an existing message group
+4. Pattern D for creating a new message in an existing message group.

 ## Uses
 For displaying message groups, use Pattern B.

 For composing a fresh message in a fresh message group, use Pattern C.

 For adding a new message to an existing message group, use Pattern D.

 - There are 3 types of items to put in dynamoDB table.